Dandelion Salad Recipe

 Cooking with Weeds

-dandelions Being less obsessed with the perfect lawn, the French have little problem with a few dandelions, which they call pissenlit.
-Whereas you may go running for the weed killer when you see one of these tenacious plants popping out of your glorious green, they are just as likely to eat it.
+Being less obsessed with the perfect lawn, the French have little problem with a few dandelions, which they call pissenlit.
+Whereas you may go running for the weed killer when you see one of these tenacious plants popping out of your glorious green, they are just as likely to eat it, as in this easy salad recipe.

 All parts of the dandelion are edible.
 Dandelion root tea is drank as a coffee substitute, and the flowers are made into wine, which is purported by some to have strengthening qualities.